 1. Content.
 A clinic typically has 8-15 specialties, each doctor has a profile, each location has its own subpage.
 Writing these texts so that Google understands who's on your team and a patient sees what they're looking for in three seconds is work that the freelancer for 3,000 PLN won't do.
 The receptionist will do it in their spare time, which means never.

 2. Local SEO and schema.org.
-The phrase "dr Kowalska cardiologist Warsaw" leads the patient straight to you, if the doctor's profile has the right structured data (schema.org/Physician, MedicalBusiness, MedicalSpecialty).
+The phrase “dr Kowalska cardiologist Warsaw” leads the patient straight to you, if the clinic and doctor profile have the right structured data (MedicalBusiness, Physician, MedicalSpecialty).
 Without this, Google doesn't know that dr Kowalska is a doctor or that your clinic is a cardiology clinic.
 You drop 20-30 positions in the results.

 3. Online booking system.
 24/7 appointments, two-way sync with the reception calendar, email and SMS confirmations, cancellations and rescheduling, integration with EHR (Mediporta, KSWeb, Eskulap).
 Each element is a separate module.
 Either you buy ready-made (ZnanyLekarz, Booksy: per-visit commission plus loss of control over your patient base), or you build your own (higher upfront cost, your own database, no commission).

 4. Compliance.
-GDPR-by-design (encryption at rest, retention, form audit logs, DPIA), WCAG 2.2 AA (the European Accessibility Act has been in force since 28 June 2025), a cookie policy with granular consent and a decision log for a Data Protection Authority audit.
+GDPR-by-design (encryption at rest, retention, form audit logs, DPIA), WCAG 2.1 AA (the harmonised standard EN 301 549 v3.2.1, the legal benchmark of the European Accessibility Act, in force since 28 June 2025; we treat WCAG 2.2 as the recommended industry standard), a cookie policy with granular consent and a decision log for a Data Protection Authority audit.
 These aren't badges.
 They're architecture.

 5. Doctor profiles with Google reviews.
 Each doctor has their own page, reviews are pulled from the Google Business Profile, and after a visit the patient gets a gentle email asking for a review.
 Three months of this process change the clinic's visibility in Google Maps.

-6. Hosting, monitoring, backups.
+6. Hosting and backups.
 A clinic website where appointments are booked can't go down on a Friday evening.
-Daily backups with restore tests, uptime monitoring, SSL certificates, automatic updates.
+Daily backups with restore tests (the mere existence of a backup means nothing if it's never been restored), SSL certificates, automatic updates.
 This is an operating cost, not a one-off.

 What you get at each price tier